Nothing. TartanHacks is free for all undergraduate students!

 Hardware hacks are certainly allowed!
 We don't restrict projects to software, though you will need to bring your own hardware/materials.

-TartanHacks is run by ScottyLabs, a student organization at Carnegie Mellon that develops apps for CMU and runs educational events, like TartanHacks.
-ScottyLabs isn't affiliated with any academic department, and all of our funding comes from our sponsor companies.
+TartanHacks is run by ScottyLabs, a student organization at Carnegie Mellon University that develops apps for CMU and runs educational events, like TartanHacks.
+ScottyLabs isn't affiliated with any academic department, and all of our funding comes from corporate sponsors.